-Two things happened last week: the Czech Republic has switched back to winter time, which means it is now getting dark around 5pm already.
-Also, we have taken our lighter coats and worn them for the first time since the summer.
-Yes, we know.
-The winter is near.
-But the cold and the darkness have a positive side, too: the season for hot chocolate has officially begun.
+But the gloomy, dark and increasingly short days have a positive side, too: the season for hot chocolate in Prague has officially begun.
+Talk about a silver lining.
 Here's the places we like to visit for our cup of the delicious - and highly addictive - stuff.

 If you like chocolate in any form, Choco Cafe is definitely a place worth visiting.
 This family-owned cafe and chocolatier does focus primarily on chocolate, selling a wide variety of its own chocolates in the cafe (along with pralines, cakes and macaroons).
 Their hot chocolate menu is fairly extensive and you can combine various types of hot chocolate with other ingredients, such as fruits and different alcohols.
 It is easy to get carried away with your order and end up with something you might not enjoy (like the hot white chocolate).
 Our advice: stick to the basic type and maybe one ingredient.
 Just one word of caution: the hot chocolate here is very rich and thick and might be too powerful for some.
 While we may have an issue with the service (the cafe is truly family-owned and you might be served by someone's cousin), we think their product is sinfully good.
 Make sure you try their Horicke trubicky rolls, a light-as-air regional specialty protected by the EU.
 The place tends to get crowded fairly quickly in the winter so reservations are a good idea.